bleskomat/bleskomat-diy/README.md

 ### Browser-Based Configuration Tool

 The Bleskomat Platform provides a [browser-based configuration tool](https://platform.bleskomat.com/serial) to upload pre-built device firmware, view real-time log output, update device configurations, run JSON-RPC serial commands, and more.

+### Command-Line Configuration Tool

+It is also possible to use the [bleskomat-cli](https://github.com/bleskomat/bleskomat-cli) command-line utility to communicate with a Bleskomat hardware device via JSON-RPC over serial API.
+Please refer to that project's readme for installation and usage information.

 ### Hard-Coded Configuration